alexandermishin13/rcrecv-kmod/README.md

 sudo make install
 ```
 Now You installed the driver You also need to define the receiver as a device.
-Go to `./fdt-overlay` folder and choose an `.dtso` overlay that suits Your
+Go to `./fdt-overlay` folder and choose an example of `.dtso` overlay that
-system best.
-Surely, You need to edit it.
-Lines You should pay attention to
+suits Your system best.
+Copy it to a name without `.sample` tail and edit it.
+Lines You should pay attention to are:
-are:
 ```
 compatible =
 pins =
 gpios =
 ```
-Obviously You should to set a pin You will use for the reciever and set a right
+Obviously You should to define the pin You connect Your receiver to.
+Also You
+need to define a right compatible string (Simplest way to do it is take the
-compatible string (take one from Your other overlays).
-I recommend You to copy
+same one from Your other overlays).
-this selected overlay to another file with a new name and edit that new one.
 To build and install Your new overlay run:
 ```
 make
 sudo make install
 ```
-All You need now is to add new fdt-blob to `/boot/loader.conf` for autoload it
+All You need now is to add a name of new fdt-blob to `/boot/loader.conf` for
-when system is rebooted:
+autoload it when system is rebooted (An extension can be omitted):
 ```
 fdt_overlays="your,other,overlays,sun8i-h3-rcrecv-gpio"
 ```

 ## Status

-* Gets the code from a remote control;
-* Sets kernel variables;
-* Creates a device file and read a last code from it;
-* ioctl() calls for get a code and details of code;
-* Access to events by poll();
-* Access to events by kqueue();

-Under early development
+Finshed but still under development